wanwenzeng/deepdrug/README.md

-# DeepDDI
+# DeepDrug
-Final version of DeepDDI
+Final version of DeepDrug